Why Most RAG Projects Die After the Demo

 - failure categorization.

 Without these, the project doesn’t break loudly.
+It slowly rots.

-## Failure #3: Latency Is Ignored Until It’s Too Late
+#Failure #3: Latency Is Ignored Until It’s Too Late

 Demos run on: